axbryd/hXDP-Artifacts/README.md

 ```
 To add the new keys to your agent, follow [this](https://www.ssh.com/ssh/add) guide.

+Requisites for testing hXDP on your own are provided below.

+## Hardware

+A NetFPGA-SUME board is required to evaluate the artifact.

 ## Software

 * Ubuntu 16.04 LTS (any newer LTS version of Ubuntu should do the job)
 * ```python 3```
     * Packages: ```networkx```, ```transitions```